jacobdensford/jacobdensford.com/fell/full-game.md

 3|Dead in 1d4 hours unless treated
 4|Dead in 1d4 days unless treated

+When an ability's die would be reduced below d4, you die.

 ## Healing and Rest

 **Healing** recovers ability points.

 Whenever you take a few minutes to **rest** and eat or drink, you may roll each ability die and recover that many points in the corresponding ability.
-When you rest for the night on a full stomach, you may recover all your points.
+When you comfortably rest for the night on a full stomach, you may recover all your points.

 After a full week of comfortable rest and hearty meals, you may restore a reduced ability die by one level.

 ## Character Advancement

-Each time you return to relative safety after a dangerous encounter, you may attempt to **advance**.
+Each time you return to relative safety bearing treasure gained through peril, you may attempt to **advance**.

 Roll each ability's die.
 Increase the die by one if you roll its highest number.
 Reduce it if you roll its lowest.

-Instead of increasing your INT die, you may roll it again, gaining or replacing a skill if the result of the roll is equal to or higher than your current number of skills.
+Instead of increasing your INT die, you may roll it again, gaining a skill if the result of the roll is higher than your current number of skills.

-Instead of increasing your WIL die, you may roll it again, gaining or replacing a spell if the result of the roll is equal to or higher than your current number of spells.
+Instead of increasing your WIL die, you may roll it again, gaining a spell if the result of the roll is higher than your current number of spells.

 # Running the Game